100yann/Bash-Git-Commands/linux.md

 # Linux

 man x - manual for X command
+whatis x - one line description of X command apropos - find a command based on a keyword absolute path - the path of a file from the root directory - cd /home/user/X relative path - the path in relation to the current working directory - cd X from /home/user alias newcommand=existingcommand - set an existing command to a new custom command

 ### Working with directories
 - pwd - print working (current) directory